 This fishery is managed through the Atlantic States Marine Fisheries Commission which has created and amended the Horseshoe Crab Fishery Management Plan.
+In the VIMS Trawl Survey Catch Summary for January 1955 through December 2017, 584 Horseshoe Crabs identified (representing <0.01% of resources surveyed).
 The VMRC (through 4 VAC 20-900-10 et Seq.) has been regulating this fishery resource in accordance with this Commission by establishing licensing requirements and exemptions for the harvesting of horseshoe crabs by hand.
 The VMRC also established commercial fisheries management measures for horseshoe crabs, including an annual commercial quota for horseshoe crabs that comply with the provisions of the Interstate Fishery Management Plan for Horseshoe Crab (VMRC 2016e).